July 10-31, 2016

 Rebecca Bradley was born and raised in South East England.
 She attended Maidstone College of Art and Chelsea College of Art.
 She came to the United States in 1999 to study for an MFA in Illustration at Savannah College of Art and Design.
 Rebecca taught at the Art Institute of Boston for five years before coming to MICA in 2005.

-Sam Lacombe studied painting with David Aronson and Robert D'Arista at Boston University, where he received a BFA degree in painting in 1988 and an MFA in painting in 1990.
-He is a painter involved in the issues of form, light, space, design, and process, and for the past ten years his paintings have centered on urban Americana, particularly mid- to late-twentieth century signage.
-He began teaching in 1994 at Boston University and the Art Institute of Boston.
+Sam Lacombe studied painting with David Aronson and Robert D'Arista at Boston University, where he received BFA and MFA degrees in painting.
+He is a painter involved in the issues of form, light, space, design, and process, and for the past ten years his paintings have centered on urban Americana, particularly mid to late twentieth century signage.
+His work is in several private collections and has been exhibited in group and solo shows nationally and abroad.

-- $5,850 (does not include international airfare) Includes tuition for 3 undergraduate studio credits in Illustration.
-Credits may apply as Studio Elective.
+- $6,000 (does not include international airfare) Includes tuition for 3 undergraduate studio credits in Illustration.

 Contact program coordinator Rebecca Bradley at firstname.lastname@example.org.